ArthurYdalgo/laravext/docs/README.md

 ### Route Caching

 If you run the `php artisan optimize` or the `php artisan route:cache` command, the conventions will not be loaded, and might end up with missing components from your page, such as your layout (this bug was identified by [SyntaxLexx](https://github.com/syntaxlexx)).
-As of now, you should avoid using the `route:cache` command, or run the `php artisan route:clear` command after running the `route:cache`/`optimize` commands.
+As of now, you should avoid using the `route:cache`/`optimize` command, or run the `route:clear` command after running either of them.

 ## Legal Disclaimer